Uberspace/lab/source/guide_adminer.rst

 Installation (with Plugin Support)
 ==================================

-Check the current version of Adminer at `GitHub <https://github.com/vrana/adminer/releases>`_ and go the the folder where you want Adminer to be installed
+Check the current version of Adminer at `GitHub <https://github.com/vrana/adminer/releases>`_ and go the the folder where you want Adminer to be installed.

 .. code-block:: console